sarthakkurothe/mern-estate/README.md

-# MERN Estate
+# Urban Estate

-MERN Estate is a full-stack real estate application built using the MERN stack (MongoDB, Express.js, React, Node.js).
+Urban Estate is a full-stack real estate application built using the MERN stack (MongoDB, Express.js, React, Node.js).
 This application allows users to browse, create, update, and delete real estate listings.
 It also includes authentication using JWT and Google OAuth.

 ## Table of Contents